-Inappropriate elimination is among the most common behavioral issues dog owners face.
-I mean, your one-year-old dog still peeing in the house is not exactly a great thing.
-Several reasons could explain the reasons behind this problem.
+If your one year old dog is still peeing in the house, this is not exactly a great thing.
+Several reasons could explain this problem.

 This article will highlight the reason for a dog peeing in the house.
 I will also talk about how to make it stop as well.

 Most dog owners face this challenge at some point.
 I have had so many people ask me about their adult dog peeing in the house.

 Well, in most cases, domesticated dogs are potty trained at an early age.
 We do this to make our dogs well-behaved.

 However, you must not take it lightly when your dog is still peeing in the house even after training.

 Well, below, I am going to outline some of the possible medical problems that could be causing your dog to pee in the house.

-Urinary Tract infection
+Urinary Tract Infection

 Now, you must be very keen to notice other symptoms that your dog is suffering from a urinary infection.

 While house soiling is a gross habit, you do not have to bash your dog for peeing in the house.
 Instead, focus on his health.

 A dog with a urinary tract infection may not be able to get to the potty area before he releases himself.

 Your dog might also release a small amount of urine frequently.
 Other dogs will find it difficult to pass urine, which can be extremely painful.

 If you notice any of the above symptoms or more, you should visit your vet immediately.

 Incontinence is a widely known problem among old or aging dogs.
 However, a year-old dog can suffer incontinence as well.

 Incontinence happens when your dog is unaware that he is dribbling urine.
 It is involuntary but will need immediate attention.

 Other times, a dog suffering from incontinence might also leave trails of urine as he walks around.
 He might also pee in bed during naps.

 Incontinence in younger dogs is often a result of a medical illness.
 Diseases such as diabetes or even Cushing’s disease.

 Note that if your pup’s kidneys are not functioning, it could lead to other serious complications in other organs.